heapwolf/codesurgeon/README.md

 #### Codesurgeon(options)

 ```
-`optons` {Object} a json object literal that can contain configuration options.
+`options` {Object} a json object literal that can contain configuration options.
-`optons:encoding` {String} the encoding that will be used to product the result.
+`options:encoding` {String} the encoding that will be used to product the result.
-`optons:quiet` {String} indicate how much logging you want Codesurgen to produce.
+`options:quiet` {String} indicate how much logging you want Codesurgen to produce.
 ```

 The constructor function provides an instance of the Codesurgen.